 (b) The center for student progress/office of disability services.

 (f) Office of student affairs through the ombudsperson.

-(2) A student may seek counseling or support services on campus from the university counseling services during regular business hours (330-941-3527).
+(2) A student may seek counseling or support services on campus from the university student counseling services during regular business hours ( 330-941-3737).
 Employees may contact the office of human resources for information on available counseling services.
 Information shared within the context of counseling services is considered confidential to the extent permitted by state and federal law.

 (3) An individual who seeks information, assistance, or counseling may still utilize this policy to file a complaint.

 (4) For information on sexual misconduct including sexual assault, dating violence, domestic violence, stalking, or any other conduct of a sexual nature that is carried out without consent or through force, threat, intimidation or coercion, please see rule 3356-2-3.1 of the Administrative Code.
 (Corresponding university policy 3356-2- 3.1 can be found on the "Úniversity Policies" webpage.)